Handling Potentially Unwanted Products (PUPs)

 Red Canary maintains an extensive list of software products we've observed running in our users’ environments and we flag those we consider to be Potentially Unwanted Programs (PUPs).
 In contrast to malware, which has only malicious intent, PUPs might have a legitimate purpose.
 However, they can still compromise system security or privacy.
 Our past analysis, described in this blog post, shows a strong correlation between PUP presence on an endpoint and the increased risk of malicious activity.

-To mitigate the risk posed by PUPs, our Application Analytics track the execution of these products across your organization and publish a Threat for any detected instance, using the Unwanted Software classification.
+To mitigate the risk posed by PUPs, our application analytics track the execution of these products across your organization and publish a Threat for any detected instance, using the Unwanted Software classification.

 If you determine that any of these products are approved software, you can configure Red Canary to simply observe the execution.
 Observed executions do not result in the publication of Unwanted Software threats, but can still be reviewed as potentially threatening events.